CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

 **Stress** is an indicator of the pressure your character is experiencing.
 It is explained further in the Downtime section.
 It starts at 0.

-**Power Level** is your current level, it starts at 1 and increases when decided by your Game Master.
+**Power Level** is your current level, it starts at 1 and increases when decided by your Game Master, up to 12.

 ## Origin
 Origins are the source of your character's powers.
 They may have an effect on how others perceive you.
 You may be able to get advantage on rolls for things relating to your origin, such as hot-wiring a car with the Technology background.